Showing 171 items matching "signal light"

 Equipment - Container

 ...
-Kerosene was used to light the signal lamps at night time... in white across the front.
-Kero Kerosene was used to light ...Kerosene was used to light the signal lamps at night time on a railway, to ensure that a locomotive driver could see that the line was clear there was no danger of another train ahead.
+Kerosene was used to light the signal lamps at night time...-valley-and-the-dandenong-ranges Kerosene was used to light ...Kerosene was used to light the signal lamps at night time on a railway, to ensure that a locomotive driver could see that the line was clear there was no danger of another train ahead.
 This container was used to store the in kerosene to fuel such lamps and was kept inside a lamp room until required for use.Victorian Railways - Keroseane Container Used in the storage of kerosene prior to use in lamps at stations.Large, cylindrical tin container with conical lid and wire handle.
 A small zinc spout is embedded in the lower quadrant.
 The word 'KERO' is stencilled in white across the front.
 Keropuffing billy, kerosene, fuel, combustible material, tin container, lamps -

 Ballarat Tramway Museum